csalhab/algorithms-javascript/README.md

   - Functions that pass the tests will be denoted with a green check mark.

   - Functions that fail the tests will be denoted with a red X and an error message.

 ---

+## Fibonacci

+The **_Fibonacci_** sequence is one of the most famous formulas in mathematics.

+Each number in the sequence is the sum of the two numbers that precede it.
+So, the sequence goes: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on.

+The mathematical equation describing it is:

+Xn+2= Xn+1 + Xn.

+---